Dec 24

 Introduction

-Here in Luke 16:19-31, we encounter another parable from Jesus.
-Those familiar with this passage and the history of its interpretation may know that there is a debate over the question, is this a parable – a fictional story with a spiritual or eternal meaning – or was Christ telling us about the real experiences, in this life and the life to come, of two individuals – a rich man (who is not named) and poor man, named Lazarus?
+Those familiar with this passage and the history of its interpretation may know that there is a debate over the question, is this a parable— a fictional story filled with spiritual meaning—or was Christ telling us about the real experiences, in this life and the life to come, of two real individuals—a rich man (who is not named) and poor man, named Lazarus?

 What was the parable of the dishonest manager about?
 It was about money, and the right use of money.
-At the conclusion of it Chrsit said, “And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.
-“One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
+At the conclusion of that parable, Christ said, “And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.
+One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
 And if you have not been faithful in that which is another’s, who will give you that which is your own?
 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money” (Luke 16:9–13).
 Immediately after this, Luke tells us that the Pharisees were lovers of money.
 Jesus rebuked them.
 And then he told another parable.
-And what is it about?
-It is about money.
-It about a rich man who loved money and lived for earthly pleasures while neglecting the poor and the needy.
-In this parable, Christ shows us what the end result of a life lived for money and pleasure is.
+It is the parable that is open before us today.
+And what is this about?
+It should be no surprise that it is about money and the right use of money.
+It is about a rich man who loved money and lived for earthly pleasures while neglecting the poor and the needy around him.
+In this parable, Christ shows us what the result of a life lived for money and pleasure will be.

 Was this rich man a real person?
 No. But he represents real people.
 Was Lazarus a real person?
 No. But he represents real people.
-And what about the scenes – the earthy scene and the scene of the after life?
+And what about the scenes—the earthy scene and the scene of the afterlife?
 Were they real?
 Not in the specifics.
-But what is described here does corresponds to reality.
-On earth, there are large estates with gates and with poor beggars suffering outside the gates, and prior to Jesus’ ressurection from the dead, Sheol (or Hades) was both a place of torment and a place comfort with a great and impenetrable chasim fixed between the two.
+But what is described here does correspond to reality.
+On earth, there are large estates with gates and with poor beggars suffering outside the gates, and prior to Jesus’ resurrection from the dead, Sheol (or Hades) was both a place of torment and a place of comfort with a great and impenetrable chasm fixed between the two.
+This is a parable.
+And like all parables, the story and the symbolism are rooted in reality.
+And like all parables, the purpose is to communicate spiritual and eternal truths.

 The Story

-Let’s consider the story.
+So let us now consider the story.

 It begins, “There was a rich man who was clothed in purple and fine linen and who feasted sumptuously every day.”
-Can you picture him.
+Can you picture him?
 He’s dressed like a king.
 He is clothed in the finest and most comfortable apparel.
-And he eats the very best food – a lot of it!
+And he eats the very best food—a lot of it!

 In verse 20 we read, “And at his gate was laid a poor man named Lazarus, covered with sores, who desired to be fed with what fell from the rich man’s table.
 Moreover, even the dogs came and licked his sores.”

-In this verse we learn a little more about the rich man.
+In this verse, we learn a little more about the rich man.
 He lived in an estate surrounded by a wall.
-Within the walls he erected, he enjoyed his life of luxury while keeping needs and sufferings of others a safe distance away and out of his view.
+Within the walls he erected, he enjoyed his life of luxury while keeping the needs and sufferings of others a safe distance away and out of his view.
 The rich man loved his money and his comforts, but he did not love his neighbor, as we will soon see.

 In verse 21 we learn more about the miserable condition of Lazarus.
-He was in very low place – the lowest of places.
+He was in a very low place —the lowest of places.
 He was so hungry that he “desired to be fed with what fell from the rich man’s table.”
 All he wanted was the crumbs!
 And so alone was he, that only the dogs cared to bring him comfort, a comfort that was likely unwelcomed.

 In verse 22 we read, “The poor man died and was carried by the angels to Abraham’s side.
 The rich man also died and was buried, and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side.”

-In verse 23 we read, “And [the rich man] called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’
+Look at verse 23.
+There we read, “And [the rich man] called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’
 But Abraham said, ‘Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish.
 And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us.’”

-Who went to place of anguish?
+Who went to the place of anguish?
 Answer: All who died in their sins and did not trust in the promises concerning the coming Messiah.
-Stated differently, it was those who lived for this world and for the pleasures of this world whose souls were cast into the place of anguish within sheol upon death.
+Stated differently, it was those who lived for this world and for the pleasures of this world whose souls were cast into the place of anguish within Sheol upon death.

-The rich man could see Lazarus comforted as Abraham’s side.
+The rich man could see Lazarus comforted at Abraham’s side.
 He called out, “‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’
 But Abraham said, ‘Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish.
 And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us.’”

 There are few things that need to be said about this section of the parable.

 Two, Abraham declared that all of the information they needed to escape that place of torment could be found in Moses and the prophets, that is to say, in the Old Testament Scriptures.
+Isn’t that interesting?
+This agrees with what Christ told his disciples after his resurrection and before his ascension—that the law of Moses, the Prophets, and the Psalms found their fulfillment in him and in his work of redemption (see Luke 24:44).

-Three, when the rich man objected saying, “if someone goes to them from the dead, they will repent”, He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”
-This reminds us that a person will not be brought to faith and repentance through any other means that the preaching of the gospel and by the powerful working of the Holy Spirit.
-And clearly, the words, “If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead”, recalled the actual ressurection of Jesus’ frined, Lazarus, from the dead (John 11), and anticipated Jesus Christ’s ressurection from the dead not many days from the telling of this great parable.
-As you likely know, many of these Pharisees to whom spoke would remained in heard hearted unbelive even after seeing Lazarus raised, and they would remain in unbelief even after receiving word of Christ’s resurrection.
+Four, the words, “If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead”, recalled the actual resurrection of Jesus’ true friened, Lazarus, from the dead (see John 11), and anticipated Jesus Christ’s resurrection from the dead which would take place not many days from the telling of this great parable.
+As you likely know, many of these Pharisees to whom Jesus spoke remained in hard-hearted unbelief even after seeing Lazarus raised, and they would remain in unbelief even after receiving word of Christ’s resurrection from the grave.

 The Meaning

-The Pharisees were lovers of money, we are told.
+The Pharisees were lovers of money, we are told (see Luke 16:14-18).

 What does it look like to “make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings”?
 It looks like the opposite of the behavior of this rich man.